VamshiKrsna/physician-notetaker/README.md

 ### 2 .
 Sentiment Analysis

 **Approach :**  In this task, I tried to finetune an instance of BERT, but found it inefficient, so I found a pretrained model called Bio_ClinicalBERT on huggingface, which was pretrained and finetuned on MMIC and other medical datasets.
 This one worked well for me, hence went forward with this one.
-It performed well in sentiment and intent analysis.
+It performed well in sentiment and intent analysis

+I generated train and test.csv but couldn't finetune a model (encountered a lot of errors in training phase, hence didn't add the script here).

 Sentiment & Intent Analysis -> <a href= "https://github.com/VamshiKrsna/physician-notetaker/blob/main/Task2SentimentAnalysis.py"> Task2SentimentAnalysis </a>